haleigh27/HALVAL360_FTO2401_GroupA1_Haleigh-Valentine_DJS04/README.md

 ### Reflections

 -   This project was challenging as there was no strict guideline of what to do or what to refactor.
 It was a good learning experience.

+## Discussion and Reflection Report (DJS04 Project: Book Connect - Web Components)

+### Changes and rational

+-   Transform the book preview functionality of the "Book Connect" application into a fully operational Web Component to meet objective.

+### Reflections

+-   I found converting the functionality to a fully functional web component quite challenging as I initially struggled to make the styling work correctly.